Short Beaked Common Dolphin

 Manx Lheimmeyder cadjin giare-ghobbagh

-The Short Beaked Common Dolphin is a small and sleek cetacean with a body length of up to 2.5 metres.
-They have a distinctive yellow and white hourglass pattern on their flanks.
-The rest of the body is dark grey with a black beak and eye stripe.
-The beak is pointed and dorsal fin sickle shaped.
+The Short-beaked common dolphin is small and sleek with a body length of 2.5 metres (8ft).
+They have a distinctive yellow and grey hourglass pattern on the flanks.
+The top of the body is dark grey or brownish.
+The beak is pointed and a black stripe runs from the eye to the top of the beak.
+Dorsal fin is sickle shaped, fairly tall, and centrally located.
+A yellow patch is often visible in the middle of the dorsal fin.

-This species is one of the fastest small cetaceans that exist, swimming at speeds over 25 mph.
-They are highly acrobatic and often seen bow-riding and breaching.
-They often swim at such speeds that most of the body leaves the water when they surface, this behaviour is known as porpoising.
+Common dolphins are one of the fastest of all dolphins, swimming at speeds over 35 mph.
+They are highly agile and often seen bow-riding with boats.
+They swim at such speeds that most of the body leaves the water when they surface, a behaviour is known as porpoising.
+They usually produce lots of disturbance and white water due to their speed.

-Common dolphins have a varied diet, mainly feeding on small schooling fish such as herring.
+Common dolphins have a varied diet, mainly feeding on small schooling fish.
 Like all dolphins they find their prey through echolocation.

 Abundance and distribution